 If you aren't able to show inspectors adequate evidence of exceptional circumstances or adequate additional safeguards, this could lead to your school being rated 'inadequate' on the basis of safeguarding concerns.

 To demonstrate 'exceptional circumstances', you'd likely need to show that excessive delays would prevent you making an appointment in a crucial post, and failure to appoint would lead to:

 - Significant challenges keeping the school open; or

 - Significant impact on the quality of teaching and learning; or

 - Significant impact on the safety and security of pupils

 Hollie Simmonds of Fitzgerald HR gave us this advice.

 While KCSIE allows you to start someone in post before the DBS results are received, this can create a complicated employment law situation.

-Allowing someone to start in a role before the outcome of checks is known can lead the employee to claim that a contract has been entered into.
+Allowing someone to start in a role before the outcome of checks is known could lead the employee to claim that a contract has been entered into.
 To prevent this happening, you'd need to be clear with the employee that: